 - When tipping your trekking staffs, it is best suggested to show your gratitude on the last evening of your trek.
 Some guides and porters may not be available the next morning and you may miss out on tipping.
 Also, you may regret not being able to share your final goodbyes.

 Whom to tip?

 Following people are supposed to have tips in Nepal as they are directly involved in your service.

 - Your trekking staff (guide. cook, helper and porters)

 - Drivers (No taxi drivers, fix the price before you take a cab, they are usually bargain hunters)

 - Bell boy, cleaning lady in your hotel (In restaurants they usually charge 10% service charge so it is not important to tip but up to you)

-You can tip then any currency (USD, EURO, AUD, SGD, POUND, CAD etc) that easily get exchanged in money changers or banks or NPR (Rupees).
+You can tip them any currency (USD, EURO, AUD, SGD, POUND, CAD etc) that easily get exchanged in money changers or banks or NPR (Rupees).
 But tipping in Nepali rupees would be more convenient for those who don’t live in towns.
 They won’t have to worry about exchanging to use them finally.
 You can withdraw rupees from ATMs when you’re in Kathmandu or Pokhara.
 Or, you can exchange cash in any nearby money exchange counters.

 Things to avoid while tipping

 - Do not showboat your generosity and kindness.